bpelunit/bpelunit/org.bpelunit.dist/src/main/resources/doc/TEMPLATES.markdown

 - `description`, with a long description of what can be customized with this property.
 - `defaultValue`, with a default value to be used in the Eclipse BPTS editor.

 Data source classes are expected to load their full contents in memory and validate their contents and properties on their own as soon as possible.
 However, they do not have access to the contents of the `<dataSource>` XML element.
 The BPELUnit core automatically calls the methods in the `IDataSource` interface as required.
 The `InputStream` is created from the contents of the XML element.
-For more information, refer to the `getStreamForDataSource` methods of the `org.bpelunit.framework.control.datasource.DataSourceUtil` class.
+For more information, refer to the `getStreamForDataSource` methods of the `net.bpelunit.framework.control.datasource.DataSourceUtil` class.

 Predefined data sources
 -----------------------